 - Add grapeseed oil (or other oil with a high smoke point).
 When it is barely beginning to smoke, add the halibut pieces with the "presentation side" down and the side from which you removed the skin face up.

 - Sear for 2 to 3 minutes, carefully lifting it with a fish turner to check on the colour.
 When it has turned golden brown, remove the pan from the heat and transfer it to a preheated 450°F. oven.

-- Bake for 4 – 5 minutes or just until the halibut flakes easily.
-Remove from the oven, flip the pieces over to lightly sear the other side, then transfer to serving plates.
+- Bake for 4 - 5 minutes or just until the halibut flakes easily.
+Remove from the oven, flip the pieces over to lightly sear the other side.
+Don't overcook!
+It's better to remove it from the oven while it is still a little translucent in the middle, then let it rest for 5 minutes to continue cooking.

-- Serve with mango pomegranate salsa on a simple green salad with a light citrus vinaigrette like Strawberry-Mango Arugula Salad with Goat Cheese or Kiwi Cucumber Salad with Walnuts and Fresh Mint.
+- Transfer to serving plates.
+Serve with mango pomegranate salsa or a simple green salad with a light citrus vinaigrette like Strawberry-Mango Arugula Salad with Goat Cheese or Kiwi Cucumber Salad with Walnuts and Fresh Mint.

 - 4 pieces halibut fillet

 - ½ cup pomegranate arils

 - 1 jalapeño, seeds and ribs removed, finely minced

 - Make the salsa first.
 Combine all ingredients in a small bowl and set aside to allow flavours to blend.